William George Maton: Works

 In 1797 Maton published at Salisbury, in two volumes, Observations relative chiefly to the Natural History, Picturesque Scenery, and Antiquities of the Western Counties of England, made chiefly in the Years 1794 and 1796.
 The initial tour was made with his friend Charles Hatchett and Thomas Rackett the botanist.
 This is a record of travels in Dorset, Devon, Cornwall, and Somerset.

 Maton published papers in the Transactions of the Linnean Society.
-In the London Medical Journal, vol. v., he published a paper on cinchona, in which he describes his discovery of the alkaline principle of the bark.
+In 1801, in the Medical and Physical Journal, he published a paper titled "Experiments and Observations Relative to Medicinal Barks", in which he described his discovery of the alkaline principle in Peruvian bark.
 He published on history: he wrote an account of a conventual seal found at Salisbury in the Gentleman's Magazine for 1792, and parts of the Salisbury Guide, and John Hutchins's History of Dorset, as well as a paper on Stonehenge in Archæologia for 1794.
 He published also three papers in the Transactions of the College of Physicians.
+His library was sold at auction in London by Wheatley on 21 May 1835 (and two following days); a copy of the sale catalogue is held at Cambridge University Library (shelfmark Munby.c.153(4)).